-Prioritize Self-Care
+1. Prioritize Self-Care

-Set Realistic Expectations
+2. Set Realistic Expectations

-Delegate and Seek Help
+3. Delegate and Ask for Help

-Practice Mindfulness and Gratitude
+4. Practice Mindfulness and Gratitude

-Create Boundaries and Say No
+5. Create Boundaries and Learn to Say No

-“The holiday season should be a time of joy, reflection, and connection with loved ones,” said Dr. Belford.
-“By implementing these five strategies, you can effectively manage and reduce the stress that often accompanies this time of year.”
+"The holiday season should be a time of joy, reflection, and connection with loved ones," says Dr. Belford.
+"By implementing these five strategies, you can effectively manage and reduce the stress that often accompanies this time of year."

 Related Articles